Convergence of the self-avoiding walk on random quadrangulations to SLE$_{8/3}$ on $\sqrt{8/3}$-Liouville quantum gravity: Introduction

-In the theory of LQG, there is a natural gluing operation that one can perform on such surfaces to produce a new LQG surface and the interface between such surfaces after gluing is an SLE type path~\cite{shef-zipper,wedges}.
-It was proved in~\cite{gwynne-miller-gluing} that the $\sqrt{8/3}$-LQG metric on the glued space is equivalent to the metric quotient of the two smaller spaces; such a statement is not at all obvious from the construction of the $\sqrt{8/3}$-LQG metric in \cite{lqg-tbm1,lqg-tbm2,lqg-tbm3}.
+It is shown in~\cite{shef-zipper,wedges} that one can conformally weld two $\sqrt{8/3}$-LQG surfaces according to the $\sqrt{8/3}$-LQG length measure along their boundaries to get a new LQG surface, and the interface between such surfaces after welding is an SLE$_{8/3}$-type curve~\cite{shef-zipper,wedges}.
+It was proved in~\cite{gwynne-miller-gluing} that the $\sqrt{8/3}$-LQG metric on the welded surface coincides with the metric quotient of the two smaller surfaces; such a statement is not at all obvious from the construction of the $\sqrt{8/3}$-LQG metric in \cite{lqg-tbm1,lqg-tbm2,lqg-tbm3}.

-Summarizing, this implies that the path-decorated metric measure spaces decorated with a distinguished curve which arise in our main results are equivalent to certain $\sqrt{8/3}$-LQG surfaces decorated with SLE$_{8/3}$-type paths.
+The preceding paragraph and the equivalence of the Brownian half-plane and the weight-2 quantum wedge together imply that the curve-decorated metric measure spaces obtained by gluing together Brownian half-planes which arise as the scaling limits of random SAW-decorated quadrangulations are equivalent to certain explicit $\sqrt{8/3}$-LQG surfaces decorated by SLE$_{8/3}$-type curves.

 We emphasize, however, that the present work \emph{does not} use any LQG machinery (see Figure~\ref{fig-chart} for the dependencies).
 The LQG machinery in~\cite{lqg-tbm1,lqg-tbm2,lqg-tbm3,gwynne-miller-gluing} is what allows us to deduce the correspondence with SLE$_{8/3}$ on $\sqrt{8/3}$-LQG from the results proved here.